By Carlos “Carlito” Rovira

 When oppressed and exploited people find common ground in their quest for freedom unity can be established, as what occurred in the Philippines during the Spanish-American War and in other instances where Black soldiers were sent to shed blood.
 Social movements throughout U.S. history have proven that oppressors are only as strong as we allow them to be.
 Those who occupy the position of power need us more than we need them.

 Working class people of all races and nationalities in this country comprise the majority and are in the position to put a stop to the chaos that now exist.
 Such is what will lay the basis for ending Black oppression and the reign of U.S. imperialism.
-It is the only way that we can bring into existence a world without continual war and terror.
+It is the only way that we can bring into existence a world without continual war and suffering.